Throughput in System Design

 Have you ever observed the flow of water coming out of a pipe?
 The flow of water can vary, sometimes being less and sometimes being more, but there is a maximum capacity for the flow of water that a pipe can handle.
-This concept is similar to throughput in computer science and communication networks.
+This concept is similar to throughput in distributed systems.

 Throughput meaning in System Design

 Throughput is a measure of the rate at which something is processed.
-It is usually expressed in terms of the number of items that are processed in a given time period, such as the number of bits transmitted per second or the number of HTTP operations per day.
+It is usually expressed in terms of the number of items that are processed in a given time period like the number of bits transmitted per second or the number of HTTP operations per day.

-To calculate throughput, the total number of items that are processed is summed and then divided by the sample interval.
+So in simple words, Throughput = Number of items that are processed / Sample time interval.
 While this is a common method for calculating throughput, it does not take into account variations in processing speed.
-This means that it may not accurately reflect the true rate of production or processing.
+This means that it may not accurately reflect the true rate of processing.

 Suppose an assembly line is manufacturing cars.
 Let’s consider the factory can able to produce around 100 cars per day.
 So the Throughput of the line is Throughput ~ 100 cars/day.